Abortion and the Definition of Human Life

 Granted, there are many sexual acts that are not centered on love.
 Some are degraded and demeaning; some are violent and horrific, such as the act of rape.
 One can only assume that a compassionate and omnipresent God feels profound grief during those acts.
 Why God allows those acts to happen is a different topic—a discussion about the value of human freedom as it relates to the flowering of creative love, even at the cost of potential human pain.

-With an omnipresent God participating in the creation of new human life, as the man and woman join and the sperm meets the egg and a zygote is created, it’s reasonable to conclude that the spirit minds and spirit bodies of the couple cooperate with God’s creative power to create a new life that is eternally spiritual, as well as briefly physical.
+With an omnipresent God participating in the creation of new human life, as the man and woman join and the sperm meets the egg and a zygote is created, it’s reasonable to conclude that the couple cooperates with God’s creative power to create a new life that is eternally spiritual, as well as briefly physical.

-The creation of new life in the womb is a deeply spiritual question that has enormous implications for how society views human beings.
-Or at least it should be.
+The process of creation of new life in the womb is a question that has enormous implications for how society views human beings.
+Or at least it should have.
 Is God the ultimate creator of each baby formed in the womb?
 Does each baby develop with eternal spiritual attributes, created from the spiritual essence of the father, the mother, and God?
-If so, that newly-formed zygote, fetus and then baby inherits the God-given and inalienable rights of survival that all humans share.
+If so, that newly-formed zygote, fetus, and then baby inherits the God-given and inalienable rights of survival that all humans share.

 If one removes God and spirituality from the process of pregnancy, then it allows the human mind to develop all sorts of theories about the definition of humans.
 It is plain to see, from laws like the New York Reproductive Health Act, that many on the hard-Left view babies as bits of flesh that can be flushed away.

 Note that the “Left” and “classical liberals” are not the same.
-The “Left” includes people who espouse Marxism, totalitarian socialism, and a general contempt for freedom for all individuals—most especially those individuals with whom they disagree.
+The “Left” includes people who espouse Marxism and totalitarian socialism and have a general contempt for freedom for all individuals—most especially those individuals with whom they disagree.